 Is this the way you sometimes feel by the end of the week?
 At the end of the day?

 The teaching profession can be full of creativity and joy!
 At the same time, we face a lot of challenges every day.
 Sometimes we are fine with them.
 And sometimes it’s simply too much for us.
 When this happens repeatedly, the dreaded burn-out syndrome looms.

 The good news:

 Everyone carries within them all the skills and resources they need for personal development and problem solving.
-The key is having the right resources on hand at the right time.
-And that is what we will learn here.
+The key is having the right resources on hand at the right moment.
+And that is what we will learn to do here.

 We have all the resources we need for personal development and problem solving within ourselves.
 By realizing these strengths, we can recognize our sources of energy, reshape our relationship with ourselves and others, and use our inner resources in a targeted way.

 – What are my own learning styles and life strategies?

 – Which values and beliefs help me?
 Which ones don’t?